-Breast reduction surgery might also help improve your self-image and your ability to participate in physical activities.
+Breast reduction surgery might also help improve self-image and the ability to take part in physical activities.

-Breast reduction surgery is meant for women who have large breasts and want to resolve issues such as:
+Breast reduction surgery is meant for people who have large breasts that cause the following:

 You can have breast reduction surgery at any age — sometimes even as a teenager.
-But if your breasts aren't yet fully developed, you might need a second surgery later in life.
+But breasts that aren't yet fully grown might need a second surgery later in life.

 Your plastic surgeon will likely:

-The specific technique used to reduce the size of your breasts can vary.
-The procedure might include:
+The method used to reduce the size of your breasts can vary.
+The process might include:

 The surgeon usually:

-Your surgeon will try to achieve symmetry between your breasts, but some variation in breast size and shape might occur.
-The size of the areola also might be reduced.
-Your incision scars might fade over time but will never completely disappear.
+Your surgeon will try to make your breasts look alike, but breast size and shape might vary somewhat.
+The size of the areola also might be smaller.
+The incision scars will fade over time, but they won't completely go away.

 Immediately after surgery: